Code-Institute-Submissions/savasana_yoga/README.md

 Python3
 Django
 PIP to install your Python3 packages.
-Stripe to faliciate payments.
+Stripe to facilitate payments.
 Cloud storage to host your images and static files.
 For this project, I used AWS.

 Local Deployment

 1. Clone from Github

-If you wish to deploy this project locally on your IDE, you can do so by clicking the 'Download Code' button on this repository : https://github.com/TomC2311/savasana-yoga.git.
+If you wish to deploy this project locally on your IDE, you can do so by clicking the 'Download Code' button on this repository: https://github.com/TomC2311/savasana-yoga.git.

-Alternatively, you can clone this repostiroy on your command line by running the following code $ git clone https://github.com/TomC2311/savasana-yoga.git.
+Alternatively, you can clone this repository on your command line by running the following code $ git clone https://github.com/TomC2311/savasana-yoga.git.

 2. Installing necessary Python requirements.

-In order for this to project to work once you have clone the repository, you need to run the following command, to install the required modules.
+For this project to work once you have cloned the repository, you need to run the following command, to install the required modules.

 pip3 install -r requirements.txt

-3. Environment variabless
+3. Environment variables

 If you're using Gitpod as an IDE, you will need to store your environmental variables in Gitpod's settings.